jdench1989/07_reliability/doccker_commands.md

 docker run -d --name nginx-proxy -p 80:80 jackdench/custom-nginx:latest

 **Check container is running**
 <!-- Get currently active containers, new container should still be up -->
 docker ps

 <!-- Check logs for errors -->
 docker logs <container_id>
+Look for errors from nginx or docker last line in logs should say something like "Ready to run" or something like that (can't remember exactly)

 <!-- Live logging -->
 docker logs -f <container_id>